For best experience please turn on javascript and use a modern browser!

 • Does AUC offer a Pre-Law Track?

-AUC has developed a Pre-Law Track, which incorporates existing AUC law track courses.
+AUC has developed a Pre-Law Track which incorporates existing AUC law track courses.
 If students complete the mandatory and elective courses in this track and meet the Dutch language requirements, they will be admissible to the pre-master programme UvA-AUC ‘Civiel Effect’ Fast-track Law Bachelor (LLB) Programme.
 AUC, in collaboration with the Faculty of Law of the University of Amsterdam (UvA), offers the opportunity for (Dutch-speaking) AUC students with an interest in a legal career in the Netherlands to participate in the one-year UvA-AUC ‘Civiel Effect’ Fast-track Law Bachelor (LLB) Programme upon completing the AUC Pre-Law Track.

 • How will I know what courses to choose?